iguanacucumber/magazine.nvim/README.md

 If you have any bugs from those PRs/changes, create an issue on this repo, so we'll be able to make changes quicker.

+> [!NOTE]
+> If you are a distro, you can still use this fork since i make stable releases

 ## before switching to this fork do this:

 ```lua